lint-staged/lint-staged/README.md

 Run linters against staged git files and don't let :poop: slip into your code base!

+The latest versions of `lint-staged` require Node.js v6 or newer.
+(Versions of `lint-staged` prior to v7 still work with Node.js v4.)

 ## Why

 Linting makes more sense when running before committing your code.
 By doing that you can ensure no errors are going into repository and enforce code style.
 But running a lint process on a whole project is slow and linting results can be irrelevant.
 Ultimately you only want to lint files that will be committed.